AeroMarine Research

 This presented (AR®) method treats lateral stability as a dynamic energy balance problem.
 Instead of simply testing whether restoring forces exist, it evaluates whether roll energy introduced by disturbances is removed faster than it accumulates.
 Two complementary stability mechanisms are both necessarily evaluated: ·

-• A-DSI (Amplitude-Limited Stability Index) - measures the hull’s inherent geometric and hydrostatic ability to resist and limit roll motion as heel amplitude increases.
+• A-DSI (Amplitude-Limited Stability Index) - measures the hull’s inherent restoring authority and ability to resist and limit roll motion as heel amplitude increases.
 This is an advanced modeling indicator (developed by AR®) that more accurately represents higher velocity stability behaviors.
 This indicator represents a hull's dynamic 'Restoring Authority' - the hull’s ability to generate corrective roll moments as heel amplitude develops - or 'how strongly the hull shape itself pushes back against rolling as it leans'.
 It reflects hull geometry, lift distribution, and effective roll leverage.

 Both mechanisms are evaluated continuously across the operating speed range.